Who is responsible if you are injured due to unsafe premises? For example, what happens if you slip and fall on an uneven, poorly lit staircase?

 Property owners are responsible for certain injuries sustained by people on their property.
-Premises liability cases occur when a property owner does not maintain its property in a safe condition.
+Premises liability cases occur when a property owner does not maintain their property in a safe condition.

-A premises liability settlement or verdict can help a person recover the money necessary for medical, lost income or other expenses.
+A premises liability settlement or verdict can help a person recover the money necessary for medical bills, lost income, and other expenses.
 Whether a settlement or verdict, The McAleer Law Firm will always seek the maximum recovery available under the law.

-People are severely injured in buildings, parking lots and on other premises daily.
-Sometimes those injuries are the result of bad upkeep of those premises by their owners or managers.
+Every day, people are severely injured in buildings, parking lots, and on other premises.
+Sometimes, those injuries are the result of bad upkeep of those premises by their owners or managers.
 In those situations, the injured party or the family of a wrongful death victim can file a premises liability action against the property owner.

 In many states, if you are selling or leasing residential real estate, you must disclose the existence of known hazardous substances on the property.
 Federal law requires the disclosure of lead hazards, such as lead plumbing or lead-based paint.
 State or local laws may require disclosure of other substances, such as asbestos.Duties Owed By Owners And Occupiers of Land